dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app-xplat/new-field.md

 ms.prod: asp.net-core
 uid: tutorials/first-mvc-app-xplat/new-field
 ---
-# Adding a New Field
+# Adding a new field

 By [Rick Anderson](https://twitter.com/RickAndMSFT)

-When you use EF Code First to automatically create a database, Code First adds a table to the database to help track whether the schema of the database is in sync with the model classes it was generated from.
-If they aren't in sync, EF throws an exception.
-This makes it easier to find inconsistent database/code issues.

 This tutorial will add a new field to the `Movies` table.
+We'll drop the database and create a new one when we change the schema (add a new field).
+This workflow works well early in development when we don't have any production data to perserve.

-One option is to use [EF Code First Migrations](http://docs.efproject.net/en/latest/platforms/aspnetcore/new-db.html) to add a new field to the model and migrate that change to the database - but SQLlite does not support many migration schema operations, so only very simply migrations are possible.
+Once your app is deployed and you have data that you need to perserve, you can't drop your DB when you need to change the schema.
+Entity Framework [Code First Migrations](http://docs.efproject.net/en/latest/platforms/aspnetcore/new-db.html) allows you to update your schema and migrate the database without losing data.
+Migrations is a popular feature when using SQL Server, but SQLlite does not support many migration schema operations, so only very simply migrations are possible.
 See [SQLite Limitations](https://docs.microsoft.com/ef/core/providers/sqlite/limitations) for more information.

-For this tutorial we'll drop our database and create a new one when we change the schema.
-This workflow works well early in development when we don't have any production data to perserve.

-See [Migrations limitations workaround](https://docs.microsoft.com/ef/core/providers/sqlite/limitations?branch=Rick-Anderson-patch-3#migrations-limitations-workaround) for one approch to using migrations with SQLite.

 ## Adding a Rating Property to the Movie Model